-Our financial results for 2023 reflect continued softness in the domestic economy that contributed to the decline in our revenue.
-Despite the decrease in our LTL tons, we maintained a commitment to providing superior customer service to support the continued improvement in our yield.
-We continued to focus on controlling our costs in the low volume environment, but we continued to invest in new capacity in anticipation of long-term growth in our market share.
-As a result, our depreciation costs increased as a percent of revenue and contributed to the slight increase in our operating ratio to 72.0% for 2023.
-In addition, our net income and diluted earnings per share decreased by 10.0% and 7.6%, respectively, as compared to 2022.
+Our financial results for 2024 reflect continued softness in the domestic economy that contributed to the decline in our revenue.
+Despite the decrease in our LTL tons, we maintained a commitment to providing superior customer service to support the continued improvement in our yield as we provided our customers with 99% on-time service and a cargo claims ratio of 0.1% during the year.
+We maintained our focus on operating efficiently and controlling discretionary spending during the year, but the increase in costs and the deleveraging effect from the decrease in revenue led to an increase in our operating ratio.
+As a result, our net income and diluted earnings per share decreased by 4.3% and 2.7%, respectively, as compared to 2023.